traceybit/dt-workshop/README.md

 We will be using a few different datasets for our presentation and hands-on coding session.
 Due to the size of the data files, they were not hosted here in the repo.
 Instead, please download the data files using this link: [dt-workshop-data](https://drive.google.com/drive/folders/1QGHJ-HkCxHyuj5axptNkPYkLmyF8kygS?usp=sharing)

 Then, drop the three data .csv files into the ``/data`` folder here in the repo.
 The ``.gitignore`` already includes the data .csv files in there (assuming they are properly located in the ``/data`` folder), so the files should not be tracked to be committed.

+## Syncing your forked repo with this repo

+If you forked this repo and we made changes (thus making your forked repo behind this repo), you can still sync your repo to this repo.
+To do so, please follow the instructions provided by Github on [how to configure a remote for a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork), followed by [how to sync a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).